etcd-io/etcd/Documentation/other_apis.md

 ## Delete a member

 Remove a member from the cluster.
 The member ID must be a hex-encoded uint64.
-Returns 204 with empty content when successful.
+Returns `HTTP 204` with empty content when successful.
 Returns a string describing the failure condition when unsuccessful.

-If the member does not exist in the cluster an HTTP 500(TODO: fix this) will be returned.
-If the cluster fails to process the request within timeout an HTTP 500 will be returned, though the request may be processed later.
+If the member does not exist in the cluster an `HTTP 500`(TODO: fix this) will be returned.
+If the cluster fails to process the request within timeout an `HTTP 500` will be returned, though the request may be processed later.

 ### Request